-Fiduciary Funds account for assets held by the County in a trustee capacity or resources held for the benefit of parties outside the government.
+Fiduciary Funds - These Funds account for assets held by the County in a custodial capacity or resources held for the benefit of parties outside the government.
 Fiduciary Funds are not reflected in the government-wide financial statements because the resources of those Funds are not available to support the County's own programs.